-Datta's presence is not limited to any one country or sphere, as He is the Guru of all Gurus, the all-seeing, all-powerful, ever-present link between God and Man.
+Datta's presence is not limited to any one country or sphere, as He is the Guru of all Gurus, the all-seeing, all-powerful, ever-present link between God and Human beings.
 However, special places of worship (Datta Peethas) have grown up around sacred areas, where His presence is most strongly felt by the sincere seeker of Datta.
-These places include Suchindram, Senthamangalam, Mount Girnar, Nagalapuram in Andhra, Prayag, Datta Guha in the Himalayas, Gulbarga -Ganagapura, Narasimhavadi in Maharastra, Quthambara near Poona, Avadumbara, Somapuram, Chandradronagiri and Datta Peetha at Sri Ganapathi Sachchidananda Ashrama, Mysore.
+These places include Suchindram, Senthamangalam, Mount Girnar, Nagalapuram in Andhra, Prayag, Datta Guha in the Himalayas, Gulbarga -Gangapur, Narasimhavadi in Maharashtra, Quthambara near Poona, Avadumbara, Somapuram, Chandra Dronagiri and Datta Peetha at Sri Ganapathy Sachchidananda Ashrama, Mysore.

 One notable aspect of these Datta Peethas is their indefinable but inseparable relationship with worship of God as Mother, the Supreme Energy -Shakti.
 (Hence, Sri Swamiji's fierce aspect as Mother Chamunda.)
-Parasurama (eighth incarnation of Lord Vishnu), approached Lord Dattatreya and was initiated into the intricacies of how to worship the Mother (Shreevidya Upaasana), before undertaking intense penance to obtain the grace of the Divine Mother.
+Parasurama (eighth incarnation of Lord Vishnu), approached Lord Dattatreya and was initiated into the intricacies of how to worship the Mother (Srividya Upaasana), before undertaking intense penance to obtain the grace of the Divine Mother.

-Symbolically Lord Dattatreya is depicted with three heads, six hands, four dogs, standing in front of a cow and tree.
+Symbolically Lord Dattatreya is depicted with three heads, six hands, and four dogs standing in front of a cow and tree.
 In his hands He holds a drum (damaru), discus like weapon (chakra), conch shell (sankh), rosary (japa mala), water vessel (kamandala) and a trident (trisula).

-The Lord's three heads represent Brahma Tatwa, Vishnu Tatwa and Shiva Tatwa.
-All powerful creative cause is Brahma, sustaining energy is Vishnu and annihilating energy is Shiva (Srishti, Sthithi and Laya energies) are three heads.
+The Lord's three heads represent Brahma Tattva, Vishnu Tatwa and Shiva Tatwa.
+The all powerful creative cause is Brahma, sustaining energy is Vishnu and annihilating energy is Shiva (Srishti, Sthithi and Laya energies).
+They are represented by the three heads.

 All these attributes of the Lord have their esoteric meanings.
 The trident is used for killing the ego, and the drum is used to awaken those souls who are still sleeping in the slumber of ignorance.
 Lord Datta's conch shell is used to sound the OMKARA, the primordial sound and the first word of the Hindu scriptures.
 The divine AUM is composed of Akara - the Creator/Initiator, Brahma; Ukara -Sustainer/Protector, Vishnu; Makara - Destroyer/Terminator, Maheswara.
 When mixed together in the conch of the Lord, they sound as the eternal Omkara -Datta.

 The four dogs of Dattatreya are the embodiments of the four Vedas.
 They follow the Lord as “hounds of heaven, watchdogs of the ultimate Truth".
 They help the Lord in "hunting" and finding pure souls, wherever they may be born.
-Behind the Lord Dattatreya is the cow named Kamadhenu.
+Behind Lord Dattatreya is the cow named Kamadhenu.
 This divine cow grants the wishes and desires of all those who seek the Lord.
 She grants all material and spiritual wishes of the Lord's devotees.